 Arrival (2016) is a sci-fi film on how a linguist manages to understand and communicate with aliens who have made their arrival at 12 different locations on earth.
-Her mission assigned by US Government is to figure out the purpose of their arrival on earth; while doing so she not only faces linguistic hurdles but has to complete her job before hostile nations like China decide to blowup the alien spacecraft and start a war.
-This alien’s film is taken by Director Denis Villeneuve with a difference, we see alien spacecrafts and catch a glimpse of the aliens but the visuals are noticeably kept simple, for example the alien spacecrafts are nothing but giant egg-shaped stone like objects.
-The spacecraft and aliens are shown briefly, only to keep the story flowing and not to impress you in anyway.
+Her mission assigned by US Government is to figure out the purpose of their arrival on earth; while doing so she not only faces linguistic hurdles but has to complete her job before hostile nations like China decide to blow up the alien spacecraft and start a war.
+This alien’s film is taken by Director Denis Villeneuve with a difference, we see alien spacecraft and catch a glimpse of the aliens but the visuals are noticeably kept simple, for example, the alien spacecraft are nothing but giant egg-shaped stone-like objects.
+The spacecraft and aliens are shown briefly, only to keep the story flowing and not to impress you in any way.

 Side note: In this interesting article, you see how scientist are using statistics to distinguish between random sounds and intelligent communications.
 The obvious way to validate any such model will be to test it on species on earth other than humans and that’s exactly what Laurance R. Doyle, organizer of the Quantum Astrophysics Group at the SETI Institute and his team are doing.